davidAlgis/imagesToPDF/README.md

 # ImagesToPDF

-This Python script automatically generates a PDF file from PNG and PSD images in a specified directory.
+This Python script automatically generates a PDF file from JPEG, PNG and PSD images in a specified directory.
 It includes an option to add a specific image (verso) after each PNG image, split images into two pages, and merge all resulting PDFs into a single PDF.

 ## Installation